 The Arrowhead skating trail has fire pits running through the day to warm up.
 There are also heated comfort stations and washrooms near the skating trail.
-There is a comfort cabin near the Arrowhead lake parking area with a wood burning fireplace.
-And there is the Arrowhead visitor centre which has tables, chairs and a large gas fireplace.
+There is a comfort cabin near the Arrowhead lake parking area with a wood-burning fireplace.
+And there is the Arrowhead visitor center which has tables, chairs and a large gas fireplace.

 Day Trips from Arrowhead Provincial Park